 Our History

-HLNY is the local, New York Metropolitan, chapter of the American College of Healthcare Executives (ACHE), an international professional society of more than 40,000 healthcare executives.
+HLNY is the local, New York Metropolitan, chapter of the American College of Healthcare Executives (ACHE), an international professional society of more than 49,000 healthcare executives.
+Within ACHE there are 8,600 Fellows with Board Certification in Healthcare Management.
 We support high ethical standards and conduct, and promote the mission of ACHE.
 Through HLNY, ACHE members have access to local professional development and networking events, mentoring, and career services which include a jobs data bank and resume support.

 Our mission is to advance healthcare leadership and management excellence through professional enrichment and continuing education of our members.